tripzilch/tripzilch.github.io/aotc/index.md

 ## Skulptuur

 At the beginning of 2021 I started working on Skulptuur.
-I'm a bit too tired to write much more about it now.
+It took half a year while the code just kept getting smaller.
+Finally it began to all fit onto a single screen and it was a very strange sensation to realize that just these 6370 characters were the result of over 6 months of work and who knows how many years of research and study.

-It's a photo realistic renderer for imaginary sculptures using only 6370 characters of Javascript code:
+Skulptuur is a photo realistic renderer for imaginary sculptures using only 6370 characters of Javascript code:

 ![Skulptuur's code](code-final4.png)
 *Skulptuur's code*